apakhbari/backstage/core-components/1-1-software-catalog/yaml-file-format.md

 - A resource describes the infrastructure a system needs to operate, like BigTable databases, Pub/Sub topics, S3 buckets or CDNs.
 Modelling them together with components and systems allows to visualize resource footprint, and create tooling around them.

+- The main purpose of this field is for display purposes in Backstage

 - Descriptor files for this kind may look as follows:
 ```
 apiVersion: backstage.io/v1alpha1